rsmml/mcmakler-back-end/README.md

 - **Get USER in order to log-in**

-Because when you install the APP there is no DB we have to create one and run the seed.rb file that will create 50 new messages with unknowns id.
+Because when you install the APP there is no DB we have to create one and run the seed.rb file that will create 50 new apartments, and 5 new users with unknowns id.
 In order to know one of the identifiers, we will take the last instances of User created, and from it, we will take the id or identifier.